 The towering clock tower of Big Ben is one of London’s most famous sights – but Big Ben is actually the name of the bell rather than the clock.
 The tower is set to undergo a long-term refurbishment project which has caused great tension in the UK – with the Prime Minister even attempting to intervene.

 The UK loves a good ceremony, and it certainly makes a big deal out of royal weddings.
 The most recent major event took place in 2011 when Prince William married Catherine Middleton.
 The day of their wedding was declared a national holiday, which meant an extra day off work.

 27. France is closer than you might think

-They may not always be the best of friends, but England and France are certainly neighbours.
+They may not always be the best of friends, but England and France are certainly neighbors.
 The Channel Tunnel connects Dover in England to Calais in France.
-Opened in 1994, it’s the second longest underground tunnel in the world, at 21 miles in length.
-With the advent of high speed services on the Eurostar from London and Kent, you can now be in Paris in a little over 2 hours from the English capital.
+Opened in 1994, it’s the second-longest underground tunnel in the world, at 21 miles in length.
+With the advent of high-speed services on the Eurostar from London and Kent, you can now be in Paris in a little over 2 hours from the English capital.

 28. Ravens could bring the monarchy down

 On the grounds of the Tower of London, there must always be at least six ravens at any one time.
 This is due to an ancient decree put in place by King Charles II.
 It’s said that if this rule is broken, the monarchy will fall.

 29. Strawberries and cream are eaten by the gallon